KeifKraken/Journal-of-the-Whills/final_scene.md

 winks at her.
 She then repeats the ceremony with Luke, who is moved by the event.
 They turn and face the assembled troops, who all bow before them.
-Lastly, the Princess places a medallion around Chewbacca's neck an he's just so happy and Artoo beeps with happiness.
+Lastly, the Princess places a medallion around Chewbacca's and flots into the heavens.

 Roll Credits